ArthurBook/monty/README.md

-Monte Carlo library for flexible simulation of random walks
+Little Monte Carlo package I built for evaluating convergence of temporal difference models.

-You can do fun things like a Brownian motion with a volatility that follows a brownian motion.
+You can do fun things like a Brownian motion with a volatility that follows a CIR process with a drift that follows a brownian motion.